-Reinsurance Recoverable are mainly supported by the reinsurance treaty on the Company's motors product.
-This treaty is covering Earned Premiums and the risk attached from 1st of May 2022 to 30th of April 2023.
+Reinsurance Recoverable balances are mainly supported by the reinsurance treaty for the Group's motor product.
+This treaty was covering earned premiums and the risk attached from 1st of May 2022 to 30th of April 2023.

 Under solvency II these Recoverable are built as follow: